Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1If you have gone 40 millimeters/minute for 4 hours, how far
+1If you have gone 100 yards/minute for 1 minute, how far

 Solution